spennycreative/Construction_theme/README.md

 I typically compress each photo manually prior to uploading using [Compressor.io].
 With other websites I have used the [Imagify] plugin which does a really great job of compressing photos and doesn't usually bloat the site.

 When I do not have time to set up a gulpfile.js I use Pre Pros to process the SCSS

+[How to set up gulp and browsersync]

+Install gulp globally || npm install --global gulp-cli

+Make sure you have the package.json from the construction_theme files

+Install dependencies || npm install

+Once you have done this, you will be able to run each in this order

+    "postinstall": "npm run build",
+    "build": "gulp",
+    "browsersync": "gulp browsersync",

+browsersync works great on my machine, make sure you change the [const LOCAL_URL = 'http://localhost:8888/Eric%20Rattcliffe%20Construction/wordpress/';] which is located in the [gulpfile.js]